DanelBanel/AdventOfCode/README.md

 # AdventOfCode

-Collection of task completed in [AdventOfCode](https://adventofcode.com/) in various programming languages, such as JavaScript, Python etc.
+Collection of task completed in [AdventOfCode](https://adventofcode.com/) in various programming languages, such as JavaScript, Python, Rust etc.

 ## Table of contents
 - [AdventOfCode](#adventofcode)